How Jesus Heals

 Another hard lesson to learn is effort.
 Healing through Jesus Christ takes great effort to abandon what I currently know and risk it all to know what Jesus knows.
 It takes great effort and faith to abandon self-defense and pride.

-I know more than anyone that this is not an overnight process.
-I know personally, how it’s a long road and I often fail.
-But the good thing I have found is, the Savior doesn’t wait until you’ve perfected the process to heal.
+I know that this is not an overnight process.
+I know personally that it’s a long road and I often fail.
+But the good thing I have found is that the Savior doesn’t wait until you’ve become perfect on your own.
 No, He starts healing the minute we take the first step.
-And He will never leave us.
+He will never leave us.